Medieval medicine of Western Europe: Blade and knife wounds

 Another common injury faced was those caused by blades.
 If the wound was too advanced for simple stitch and bandage, it would often result in amputation of the limb.
 Surgeons of the medieval battlefield had the practice of amputation down to an art.
 Typically it would have taken less than a minute for a surgeon to remove the damaged limb, and another three to four minutes to stop the bleeding.
 The surgeon would first place the limb on a block of wood and tie ligatures above and below the site of surgery.
 Then the soft tissue would be cut through, thus exposing the bone, which was then sawed through.
 The stump was then bandaged and left to heal.
 The rates of mortality among amputation patients was around 39%, that number grew to roughly 62% for those patients with a high leg amputation.
 Ideas of medieval surgery are often construed in modern minds as barbaric, as our view is diluted with our own medical knowledge.
 Surgery and medical practice in general was at its height of advancement for its time.
 All procedures were done with the intent to save lives, not to cause extra pain and suffering.
 The speed of the procedure by the surgeon was an important factor, as the limit of pain and blood loss lead to higher survival rates among these procedures.

-Injuries to major arteries that caused mass blood loss were not usually treatable as shown in the evidence of archeological remains.
-We know this as wounds severe enough to sever major arteries left incisions on the bone which is excavated by archaeologists.
-Wounds were also taught to be covered to improve healing.
+The cause of death from blade wounds was usually exsanguination, either as a result of direct injuries to the artery, which typically caused victims to bleed out near-instantly, or due to continual blood loss from more minor wounds.
+Wounds were taught to be covered to improve healing.
 Forms of antiseptics were also used in order to stave off infection.
-To dress wounds all sorts of dressing were used such as grease, absorbent dressings, spider webs, honey, ground shellfish, clay and turpentine.
+To dress wounds all sorts of dressings were used such as grease, absorbent dressings, spider webs, honey, ground shellfish, clay and turpentine.
 Some of these methods date back to Roman battlefield medicine.